symfony/symfony-docs/cookbook/form/unit_testing.rst

         $this->assertArrayHasKey($key, $children);
     }

-Adding a Type your Form depends on
+Adding a Type your Form Depends on
 ----------------------------------

 Your form may depend on other types that are defined as services.
 It